georgid/lakh_vocal_segments_dataset/README.md

 - has some clear metrical pulsation and the meter is 4/4

 ## Steps to derive annotations
-1) find recording MSD_TRACK_id from this [list](https://labrosa.ee.columbia.edu/millionsong/sites/default/files/AdditionalFiles/unique_tracks.txt).  [match](https://github.com/georgid/lakh_vocal_segments_dataset/blob/master/scripts/match.py)
+1) find recording MSD_TRACK_id from this [list](https://labrosa.ee.columbia.edu/millionsong/sites/default/files/AdditionalFiles/unique_tracks.txt).
+Then match [by this script](https://github.com/georgid/lakh_vocal_segments_dataset/blob/master/scripts/match.py)
 - Then derive its beginning and ending timestamp and create data/MSD_TRACK_id/exceprt.txt manually.

 2) get the matched MIDI from lakh-matched MIDI [fetch_midi](https://github.com/georgid/lakh_vocal_segments_dataset/blob/master/scripts/fetch_midi.py)  (if more than one match, pick the MIDI for the best match)

-3) derive singing voice note annotations
+3) derive singing voice note annotations  by
+[this script](https://github.com/georgid/lakh_vocal_segments_dataset/blob/master/scripts/derive_note_annotations.py) Since MIDI standard does not define an instrument for singing voice, the singing voice track is given a different program # in a random  channel in each MIDI.
+Thus one needs to manually identify the  MIDI channel # that corresponds to the melody of the singing voice track
-[derive_note_annotations](https://github.com/georgid/lakh_vocal_segments_dataset/blob/master/scripts/derive_note_annotations.py) Optionally, doing in advance an annotation of vocal activity detection (VAD) segments (e.g. with singing voice present is helpful.
+Optionally, doing in advance an annotation of segments with active vocal  is helpful.

-4) derive beat annotations - [derive_beat_annotations](https://github.com/georgid/lakh_vocal_segments_dataset/blob/master/scripts/derive_beat_annotations.py) (find manually the number of the MIDI channel for percussion)
+4) derive beat annotations by [this script](https://github.com/georgid/lakh_vocal_segments_dataset/blob/master/scripts/derive_beat_annotations.py)

 5) verify annotations of note onsets and beats.
 Correct manually some imprecise vocal annotations.
 Open as note layer in [Sonic Visualiser](http://www.sonicvisualiser.org/) by script
 'sh [open_in_sv.sh](https://github.com/georgid/lakh_vocal_segments_dataset/blob/master/scripts/open_in_sv.sh)'